J535D165/recordlinkage/README.rst

     df_a = pandas.DataFrame(YOUR_FIRST_DATASET)
     df_b = pandas.DataFrame(YOUR_SECOND_DATASET)

 Comparing all record can be computationally intensive.
-Therefore, we make smart set of candidate links with one of the built-in indexing techniques like **blocking**.
-In this example, only pairs of records that agree on the surname are included.
+Therefore, we make set of candidate links with one of the built-in indexing techniques like **blocking**.
+In this example, only pairs of records that agree on the surname are returned.

 .. code:: python

-    index = recordlinkage.Pairs(df_a, df_b)
+    block_class = recordlinkage.Blocking(on='surname')
-    candidate_links = index.block('surname')
+    candidate_links = block_class.index(df_a, df_b)

 For each candidate link, compare the records with one of the comparison or similarity algorithms in the Compare class.